svmiller/svmiller.github.io/_posts/2024-11-15-statistics-for-excel-please-dont-do-this-use-r.md

 You could just as well go by manually and search for every instance of, say, "Hungary", and manually enter new 1s for them (and then repeat for the three other neighbors).
 Then, after filling in the 1s, you can fill in the 0s.
 You could also do what I'm doing here and nest in a bunch of [`IF()`](https://support.microsoft.com/en-us/office/if-function-69aed7c9-4e8a-4755-a9bc-aa8bbff73be2) statements to achieve this.
 I want to complain that this is *really* gaudy, and nested "if-else" statements borrow trouble.
 However, this will get the job done.

 In the above image, you can see that the `IF()` [rat king](https://en.wikipedia.org/wiki/Rat_king) starts by checking if cell `E2` (i.e. the two-character ISO code for the first MEP observed in the data) is "PL".
 If so, it's a 1.
-If not, there's another `=IF()` that will look for if that cell is "HU" (i.e. the MEP is Hungarian).
+If not, there's another `IF()` that will look for if that cell is "HU" (i.e. the MEP is Hungarian).
 If so, it's a 1.
 If not, there's another `IF()` that will check if the cell is "SK" (i.e. the MEP is Slovakian).
 If it is, it's a 1.
 If not, we get the final `IF()` that will check if the cell is "RO" (for Romanian MEPs).
 If so, it's a 1.
 If it is that anything else that doesn't match these conditions, it is a 0.

 Once you get that right for the first cell, you can copy-paste it for the remaining cells as I do to isolate which MEPs match the conditions of having ISO codes for Hungary ("HU"), Poland ("PL"), Romania ("RO"), or Slovakia ("SK").